 But CEFC, whose ultimate owners are individuals, according to public corporate registry filings, has a broader plan.
 Industry executives and analysts describe the 15-year-old group as wanting to be the new Sinopec, Asia’s largest oil refiner, or China’s own Glencore.
 That would mean more deals are inevitable.

 CEFC is considering investing in En+ as part of the aluminium-to-power conglomerate’s planned IPO, Reuters reported earlier this week.

 And the group had expressed interest in investing in Portugal during a recent visit, with energy and insurance assets likely targets, according to industry sources.

 CEFC has tapped China Development Bank and Russian lender VTB to help fund the Rosneft deal, one banking source said.
 CDB, a Chinese policy bank, has long supported CEFC and is its biggest lender, according to the company’s financial reports.

 A senior CEFC executive said it is in discussions with CDB on financing the stake buy but added it was too early to give details.
 CEFC has 30 billion yuan trade financing credit line with CDB, he said.

 “CEFC will use our own cash flow and borrowings from Chinese and foreign institutions to finance the Rosneft deal,” the company said in a statement to Reuters.

-CDB did not respond to a Reuters request for comment.
-VTB declined to comment.
+CDB and VTB did not respond to Reuters requests for comment.

 But CEFC’s ambition is not without risks.
 It has billions of dollars in debt coming due in the months ahead.
 And the Rosneft deal - CEFC’s most high-profile to date - will aggravate its debt burden.